London Buses route 29

 London Buses route 29 is a Transport for London contracted bus route in London, England.
-Running between Wood Green and Trafalgar Square, it is operated by Arriva London.
+Running between Trafalgar Square and Wood Green station, it is operated by Arriva London.

 History

 Today's route 29 traces its history back to a daily route between Victoria and Wood Green via Whitehall, Charing Cross Road, Camden Town, Seven Sisters Road and Green Lanes, Harringay, which began operation on 20 November 1911.

 By 1949, the route had been extended northwards to serve South Mimms, travelling on from Wood Green via Palmers Green, Southgate, Cockfosters, Hadley Wood and Potters Bar.
 At peak hours on weekdays the route extended further to Borehamwood.
 This was changed in 1951 so the route terminated at the Elstree Way Hotel instead of Borehamwood.
 Additional journeys on Tuesdays, Thursdays and weekends were introduced in 1953, serving Clare Hall Hospital.
 Three years later, the service was withdrawn from Potters Bar and South Mimms, only to be reinstated after just three months.

 Route 29A terminated at Oakwood station.

 The route was changed again in 1968, with the Monday to Saturday service from Southgate northwards being replaced by new route 298, and route 298A to Oakwood (except on Saturdays, when new route 125A provided service).
 Route 29 did, however, continue north from Southgate to Cockfosters station at peak hours on weekdays.
 The Sunday service between Southgate and South Mimms was replaced two years later by new route 299.
 Late journeys on Monday to Saturday were also changed to terminate at The Triangle in Palmers Green at this time.

 In 1977, the Southgate portion of the route was withdrawn completely, with the route instead continuing northwards from Palmers Green through Winchmore Hill to Enfield Town.

 The route continued to operate between Victoria and Enfield Town for the next 14 years, being served by a fleet of AEC Routemasters operating out of Palmers Green garage.

 In 1988, the route was converted to single person double deck operation.
-A proposal by Capital Citybus to operate the route with tri-axle double deck buses in 1991 was rejected by London Regional Transport, then in charge of tendering the route, and it was retained by incumbent operator Leaside Buses.
+A proposal by Capital Citybus to operate the route using 30 tri-axle Leyland Olympian double-decker buses in 1991, personally submitted by company owner Tsui Tsin-tong and Ensign Citybus managing director Leon Daniels, was rejected by London Regional Transport, then in charge of tendering the route, and the route was retained by incumbent operator Leaside Buses.

 On 14 January 2006, Mercedes-Benz O530G articulated buses were introduced.
 It was reported that operation of the route by articulated vehicles cost around £1.6 million more per year than double-deck operation.

 In April 2006, the route's stop in Tottenham Court Road was relocated and a bus lane extended to provide more space for passengers and vehicles.

-In November 2011, operation of the route was switched from bendy buses to double-decker buses.
+In November 2011, operation of the route was switched from articulated buses to double-decker buses.

 On 5 and 6 February 2014, nine AEC Routemasters were used on the route during a London Underground strike.

-Route

-Night bus route N29 follows the same route as the 29, but is extended to and from Wood Green and Enfield Town.